 The thesis option prepares students to conduct research/scholarship needed for research careers and doctoral study.
-Thesis students conduct original research, completed in entirety during enrollment in the Master of Arts in interdisciplinary studies degree, which integrates gender studies with one or more selected discipline(s).
-Graduate faculty associated with gender studies and graduate faculty representing the additional selected discipline(s) comprise the examination committee for the thesis.
+Thesis students conduct original research, completed in entirety during enrollment in the Master of Arts in interdisciplinary studies degree, which integrates community based research in two or more selected disciplines.
+Graduate faculty associated with Center for Population Studies, UM CREW, and graduate faculty representing the selected disciplines comprise the examination committee for the thesis.

 The non-thesis option equips students to apply cross-disciplinary knowledge.
-Students complete a capstone experience in which they gain applied experience integrating gender studies with one or more discipline(s).
-Students design the capstone experience, with guidance from a committee of gender studies faculty and faculty representing the additional selected discipline(s), to integrate their unique cross-disciplinary expertise in a non-research setting to address a particular theme or goal directly related to real-world problems/needs.
+Students complete a capstone experience in which they gain applied experience in community based research integrating two or more disciplines.
+Students design the capstone experience, with guidance from a committee of graduate faculty associated with Center for Population Studies, UM CREW, and graduate faculty representing the selected disciplines, to integrate their unique cross-disciplinary expertise in a non-research setting to address a particular theme or goal directly related to real-world problems/needs.